 We manage our assets based on a variety of assumptions and estimates, including among others, assumptions regarding the rate at which the borrowers will prepay our loans or extend.
 If prepayment rates decrease in a rising interest rate environment or extension options are exercised, the life of our loan investments could extend beyond the term of the secured financing agreements.
 The macroeconomic, commercial real estate and capital markets disruptions caused by the COVID-19 pandemic have resulted in, and will likely continue to result in, a decrease in prepayment rates and an increase in the number of our borrowers who exercise loan extension options.
-In addition, we expect that higher interest rates imposed by the Federal Reserve to address the high rate of inflation may lead to a decrease in prepayment speeds and an increase in the number of our results of operations.
+In addition, higher interest rates imposed by the Federal Reserve to address the high rate of inflation have led to, and may continue to lead to, a decrease in prepayment speeds and an increase in the number of our borrowers who exercise loan extension options.
+This could have a negative impact on our results of operations.
 In some situations, we may be forced to sell assets to maintain adequate liquidity, which could cause us to incur losses.